ZickZenni/discord-booru/README.md

 ### Getting a random post

-Now you have you're requested posts.
+Now you have your requested posts.
 You can get a random post like this:

 ```js
 const post = await booru.getRandomPost(posts);